microsoft/CCF/doc/use_apps/verify_tx.rst

      'signature': 'MGQCMACklXqd0ge+gBS8WzewrwtwzRzSKy+bfrLZVx0YHmQvtsqs7dExYESsqrUrB8ZcKwIwS3NPKaGq0w2QlPlCqUC3vQoQvhcZgPHPu2GkFYa7JEOdSKLknNPHaCRv80zx2RGF',
      'cert': '<PEM string>'}

-The proof is empty, and the 'leaf' field is set to the value being signed, which is the root of the Merkle Tree covering all transactions until the signature.
+The proof is empty, and the ``leaf`` field is set to the value being signed, which is the root of the Merkle Tree covering all transactions until the signature.
 This allows writing verification code that handles both regular and signature receipts similarly, but it is worth noting that the 'leaf' value for signatures is _not_ the digest of the signature transaction itself.